cypress-io/cypress-documentation/source/guides/guides/continuous-integration.md

 ### Configuration Values

 You can set any configuration value as an environment variable.
-This overrides values in your `cypress.json`.
+This overrides values in your configuration file (`cypress.json` by default).

 ***Typical use cases would be modifying things like:***